Movatterモバイル変換

 LanguageEnglish

 Miss USA is an American beauty pageant that has been held annually since 1952 to select the entrant from United States in theMiss Universe pageant.
-The Miss Universe Organization operated both pageants, as well asMiss Teen USA, until 2020, when the organization announced it was licensing operation of the Miss USA and Miss Teen USA pageants toCrystle Stewart, Miss USA for 2008 prior to her suspension in October 2022, thus returning the said pageants to the Miss Universe Organization.[1]
-The pageants are now operated by Laylah Rose.
+The Miss Universe Organization operated both pageants, as well asMiss Teen USA, until 2020.
+In 2020, the organization announced it was licensing operation of the Miss USA and Miss Teen USA pageants toCrystle Stewart, who was the Miss USA winner in 2008.
+In October 2022, Stewart was suspended, and the rights to the pageants were returned to the Miss Universe Organization.[1]
+The pageants are now operated by Thom Brodeur.

 History